-House Of Plates is a contemporary restaurant in Castlebar with a focus on small and sharing plates.
+House Of Plates is a contemporary restaurant in Castlebar with a focus on good quality Irish food.
 The restaurant is family owned and operated by Barry and Helen Ralph.
 Barry is an award-winning chef with over 18 years’ experience running restaurants.

 We are a casual and contemporary restaurant .
 We are passionate about using locally produced, seasonal and artisan foods.
 We have a team of food partners from the surrounding locality and region.

 Our restaurant is decorated in a rustic industrial style using as much recycled material as possible, for example our wine rack and benches are made from pallets, our tables are made from reclaimed wood and piping, our chairs were bought second hand from the Basilica in Knock Shrine.

 Our aim is to be as sustainable as possible.
 We do this by always following our mission statement above and our guiding principles.

 Work with the best seasonal produce that we can use

 Barry having 18 years’ experience working in the west of Ireland knows what the customer wants and how to achieve it.
 The key to this is working with the amazing ingredients the West has to offer.
 We have chosen some food partners that we work some examples are Velvet Cloud Yogurt, Claremorris, Andarl Farm, Claremorris, Achill Sea Salt, Padraic Gannon shellfish, Kilmeena, and our farmer Joe Kelly.